Join Lettria's Pilot Program for proven GraphRAG success. Request your demo here.

 In this article, we’ll explore the key differences between LLMs and Knowledge Graphs, their individual benefits, and why your business should be leveraging both.

-What is an LLM (Large Language Model)?
+What Is an LLM (Large Language Model)?

-Key features of LLMs
+Key Features of LLMs

 • Natural Language Understanding: LLMs excel at processing human language, including nuances, context, and sentiment.